sshane/openpilot-archive/README.md

 Videos
 -----
 Here's a short video showing how close the traffic profile was in `0.7.4`.
-In `0.7.5`, it's a bit closer.
+In `0.7.5`, the traffic profile is an average of 7.371 feet closer from 18 mph to 90 mph.
 Video thanks to [@rolo01](https://github.com/rolo01)!

 [![](https://img.youtube.com/vi/sGsODeP_G_c/0.jpg)](https://www.youtube.com/watch?v=sGsODeP_G_c)